Skip to main content

 • Read more about Q&A: Medicare for Railroad Families

-2025 Medicare Part B Premiums and Deductibles Will Increase
+Medicare Part B Premiums and Deductibles Will Increase in 2026

-2025 Medicare Part B Premiums and Deductibles Will Increase
+Medicare Part B Premiums and Deductibles Will Increase in 2026

 PDF Logo

-The Centers for Medicare & Medicaid Services (CMS) has announced that the standard monthly Part B premium will be $185.00 in 2025, an increase of $10.30 from $174.70 in 2024.
+The Centers for Medicare & Medicaid Services (CMS) has set the standard monthly Part B premium at $202.90 in 2026, an increase of $17.90, or just under 10 percent, from the 2025 premium of $185.00.
 However, some Medicare beneficiaries may pay less than this amount because, by law, Part B premiums for current enrollees cannot increase by more than the amount of the cost-of-living adjustment for social security (railroad retirement tier I) benefits.
-The annual deductible for all Medicare Part B enrollees in 2025 will be $257, an increase of $17 from the 2024 deductible of $240.
+The annual deductible for all Medicare Part B enrollees in 2026 will be $283, an increase of $26 from the 2025 deductible of $257.

-• Read more about 2025 Medicare Part B Premiums and Deductibles Will Increase
+• Read more about Medicare Part B Premiums and Deductibles Will Increase in 2026

 Pagination